stickhero23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 5-execute script adds exeute permission on owner file This file gives multiple permissions
 The script adds execute permission to all users
+This script adds no permissions to owner and group, and all permissions to other users